 CURLY HAIR NO-NOs

 DO NOT BRUSH YOUR CURLY HAIR WHEN IT’S DRY.
 Repeat this 10 times.
 Most people with curly hair know this, however I find myself having this conversation with parents of curlies who themselves don’t have curly hair.
 The only time and place to brush curly hair is in the shower, with a comb while the hair is still wet with a ton of conditioner in it.
+This is the ultimate curly hair tip.

 Don’t get your haircut by ANY stylist – if you’re ready to embrace your curls, find someone who knows how to cut curls.
 Not every hair stylist does so be sure to call and inquire.
 Also have them cut your curls to be styled curly (this often means dry cutting).
 People swear by Deva Cuts and while I love the technique, I personally am not the biggest fan of their products – they’re better for curly hair but certainly not natural FYI.
 So it may be a hard ask but try to find someone who uses cleaner ingredients AND can cut curly hair.
 I’m still on the lookout too!